Jeffjoeantony/Restaurant-Service-Chatbot-using-Tkinter/README.md

-# Simple Food Billing Program 🍽️
+# Restaurant Food Billing Program 🍽️

 A basic Python application that simulates a restaurant billing system.
 It collects customer details, displays a menu, allows the user to order two food items, and generates a final bill.
 This project was created as part of an internship task to apply fundamental Python concepts in a real-world context.